Table Of Contents

 What are common wheel sizes for skateboards?

-A lot of wheel shape and sizes are there depending upon the demand of riding surface, but some of the common wheels sizes are-
+A lot of wheel shapes and sizes are there depending upon the demand of riding surface, but some of the common wheels sizes are-

 This is the average wheel size, good for beginners and bigger riders street skating, vert ramps, bowls and skate parks, soft wheels.